 Sort rubbish into different bins

-Follow curbside collection to a transfer station
+Follow kerbside collection to a transfer station

-Go for ride on an electric vehicle
+Go for a ride in an electric vehicle

 Be inducted and get kitted out so you can enter the working area of the landfill

 Inspect the network of pipes in the landfill, used to collect methane gas from organic waste